Infrastructure

 Current production access: https://pipelines.rocketclub.online

-All production infrastructure (VPC, ECS, Aurora, S3, IAM, Prefect API, etc.) is defined and deployed from the sibling blog_infra repository (see its infra/envs/prod stack).
-This page summarizes the key components that this repo depends on.
+All production infrastructure (VPC, ECS, Aurora, S3, IAM, Prefect API, etc.) is defined and deployed from this repository via Terraform (see infra/platform/infra/envs/prod).
+This page summarizes the key components that the data platform depends on.

 Cost: ~$46-71/month